navinbhat12/rewindify/README.md

 - **Scalable architecture** ready for production deployment
 - **Optimized data structure** with pre-computed fields

+### Privacy & Data Handling:

+- **User Control**: "Clear Data" button removes all user data
+- **Automatic Cleanup**: Database cleared when server shuts down
+- **No Persistent Storage**: Data doesn't survive server restarts by default
+- **Privacy-First**: User data is not stored indefinitely
+- **Manual Clearing**: Users can clear data at any time via navbar button

+**Note**: This application prioritizes user privacy.
+Data is stored only during active sessions and is automatically cleared when the server stops.
+Users can manually clear their data at any time using the "Clear Data" button in the navigation bar.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.